 The worst problem with much existing storm glass is the lack of venting.
 Unvented storm glazing allows heat and moisture to build up between the stained glass and the protective glass, contributing to lead corrosion, glass breakage and frame deterioration.
 Removing the existing protective glazing allows for the installation of vents, the maintenance of the exterior of the stained glass frames and the resealing of the glazing.

 Some protective glazing distracts from the stained glass on the interior and looks unattractive from the exterior.
 Storm glazing by CSS is custom-designed to be as invisible as possible using the following methods: reducing the number of horizontal framing lines (which also reduces the risk of leakage); modifying joints to follow the lead lines rather than compete with them; painting T-bars and/or vent frames a dark color, visually reducing them.

 Safety laminate glass is used by CSS for protective glazing.
-This polycarbonate sandwiched between panes of glass offers strength without the risk of yellowing; it is as attractive as normal window glass.
+A polyvinyl butyral layer is sandwiched between panes of glass offering strength without the risk of yellowing; it is as attractive as normal window glass.
 However, if the original had a certain color or texture, CSS can provide custom laminating to match.

 Based on decades of experience installing and replacing protective glazing, we have a number of specific recommendations that we follow whenever possible:

 - Modify or replace any storm glass that is not vented.

 - Replace protective glazing that covers the exterior of a historic frame.